 It is common knowledge that urban areas are bereft of beneficial organisms.
-There are no ladybugs to eat the aphids or bees which will acts as pollinators.
+There are no ladybugs to eat the aphids or bees which will act as pollinators.
 You can but ladybugs to control the aphids.
 You can even release a large clutch of them in the neighborhood.
 To tackle the problem of pollination or rather the lack of it, you can establish a mason bee block near the garden.
-These pollinators are typically friendly; they don’t produce honey and do not need much shelter.
+These pollinators are typically friendly; they don't produce honey and do not need a significant amount of shelter.
 The good thing is that they do not sting either.

 The preceding was a guest post by Claudia.
 She loves writing on luxury and technology.
 She recently read an article on ecofriend that attracted her attention.
 These days she is busy in her research work for born rich.